ellisken/easy-static-ref-generator/README.md

 Remember that **api-ref.handlebars** defines common elements that will be visible on each of your generated API reference pages.

 ### 4. Build and serve your references locally
 Use the ```makeDocs``` gulp command to build your static API references.
-See [Building](#build) for more information.
+See [Build](#build) for more information.

 Then, [serve your references locally](#serve).

 ## Build
-Once you've set up **config.jso**n and customized **api-ref.handlebars**, you can build all HTML files using the following command:
+Once you've set up **config.json** and customized **api-ref.handlebars**, you can build all HTML files using the following command:
 ```bash
 gulp makeDocs
 ```
-You will see a series of messages like the following, indicating that any existing build artifacts have been removed, all assets have been moved (and scripts/css minified), and all HTML pages have been generated and placed in the**/build**directory.
+You will see a series of messages like the following, indicating that any existing build artifacts have been removed, all assets have been moved (and scripts/css minified), and all HTML pages have been generated and placed in the /build directory.

 ![successful build messages](/assets/images/build-messages.PNG)

-The**/build**directory should now contain the following files:
+The /build directory should now contain the following files:
 ```
 build
 |___assets